 There can be instances when LiPo batteries explode or catch fire.
 You probably would have heard about people having their smartphone batteries explode or those newly introduced hoverboards burning down people’s houses into ashes.
 That is an aspect of LiPo batteries not so fascinating.

-These kind of accidents take place when the battery is either getting charged or discharged.
+These kinds of accidents take place when the quadcopter drone battery is either getting charged or discharged.
 It will also occur if a cell is damaged or has undergone a physical blow.
-So, handle the battery with care after a crash especially if it is swollen, making noises or is smoking hot.
+So, handle the battery with care after a crash especially if it is swollen, making noises, or is smoking hot.